Custom Currencies

 You can use Ledgers to record user balances no matter what currency your users transact in.

-Each ledger object can record transactions and balances in a single currency, which you can define upon creating the ledger.
-If your application uses multiple different currencies, you can use multiple ledgers to track user balances, one for each currency.
+Each ledger account object can record transactions and balances in a single currency, which you can define upon creating the account.
+If your application uses multiple different currencies, you can use multiple accounts to track user balances, one for each currency.

 Using a predefined currency

-For example, I can create a ledger tracking my user balances in dollars:
+For example, I can create an account tracking my user balances in dollars:

 curl --request POST \